deadsnakes/python3.5/Doc/library/importlib.rst

    :exc:`ValueError` is raised).
 Otherwise a search using :attr:`sys.meta_path` is done. ``None`` is returned if no loader is found.

-   A dotted name does not have its parent's implicitly imported as that requires loading them and that may not be desired.
+   A dotted name does not have its parents implicitly imported as that requires loading them and that may not be desired.
 To properly import a submodule you will need to import all parent packages of the submodule and use the correct argument to *path*.